webpro/DOMtastic/README.md

 ## Native Mode

-You can [opt-in](https://github.com/webpro/DOMtastic/blob/master/src/mode.js) to work directly with `Node` and live `NodeList` objects, as opposed to the default, wrapped `$` object.
-Just make sure the "mode" module is present (i.e. in the "full" or a custom build):
+You can [opt-in](https://github.com/webpro/DOMtastic/blob/master/src/mode.js) to work directly with `Node` and live `NodeList` objects, as opposed to the default, wrapped `$` object (make sure the "mode" module is included):

     $.native();
     var elements = $('.items');
     elements instanceof NodeList; // true
     elements.addClass('cool'); // works

 ## Custom Build

-You can build a UMD bundle that _excludes_ specific modules that you don't need:
+You can build a custom bundle that _excludes_ specific modules that you don't need:

 ```bash
 git clone git@github.com:webpro/DOMtastic.git